andregri/CTF-writeups/zh3r0_2020/analyse_me/README.md

     quit()
 ```

-The number of substitutions is "random" due to `rand_num` but it ranges in [2,4], that is I tried all the possible values (2, 3, 4):
+The number of substitutions is "random" due to `rand_num` but it ranges in [2,4], that is I tried all the possible values (2, 3, 4).

+Try all the 3 values until you get the flag!

 [decrypt.py](zh3r0_2020/analyse_me/decrypt.py)